Vigil of Christmas, December 24, annually

 Proclaiming It: You've surely participated in "the buzz" that attends the announcement of a marriage.
 In our offices, nothing causes more excitement than the display of a new engagement ring.
 We proclaim engagements in the newspapers, we shower the couple several times with gifts.
 We're especially happy for those whom we hadn't expected to find a mate.
 That's the kind of joy and confidence that Isaiah was trying to convey.
 Let it inform your proclamation.

 The Historical Situation: By the time Saint Paul made this speech, the Jews in his audience had 1800 years of history and they knew it well.
 (And how many years of history can your country claim today?)
 Paul takes advantage of that knowledge and tries to show how that history led up to the coming of Jesus, who fulfills that history.
 The Lectionary passage, for better or worse, skips much of Acts 13, which the lector would do well to read.
-Especially abrupt is the jump from the Exodus from Egypt to the replacement of Saul by David.
+Especially abrupt is the jump from the Exodus from Egypt to the replacement of King Saul by King David.

 Proclaiming It: Be that as it may, the lector should also catch the courtroom atmosphere of the situation described here.
 Jews unpersuaded about Jesus were already hurling legal challenges at the Christians among them.
 Saint Paul speaks like a brilliant attorney giving a compelling summation at the end of a contentious trial.
 The lector who wants to reproduce this should meditate on the course of history and on courtroom histrionics.